trobotham/ansible-cpanel-bootstrap/README.md

 The purpose of this package is to allow System Administrators to easily deploy cPanel to a new CentOS server.
 This package also supports provisioning a cPanel DNS-Only server and can be used to pre-install several software packages commonly used with cPanel.

+Please note, this playbook is not intended to be run on functional cPanel servers, it's sole purpose is for the initial provisioning / bootstrapping of a new server.

 **Inventory Files**
 By default, we've only included a production file called production.example.
 Rename this to production before using.
 This file structure can be used in a development or testing inventory file as per your needs